afry/energy-trading-simulator/README.md

 NOTE: Do not use admin user with python.

 ## Run the GUI
-To run the streamlit GUI, make sure streamlit and altair are installed in your environment (they will be, if you installed requirements.txt)
+To run the streamlit GUI, first make sure all requirements are installed.

-    pip install streamlit
-    pip install altair

 Then, to run the gui:

     streamlit run app.py